basho/riak_kv/docs/NextGenAAE.md

 The Active Anti-Entropy solution within Riak has been a reliable feature of the database since [release 1.3](https://github.com/basho/riak/blob/develop-3.0/releasenotes/riak-1.3.md#riak-130-release-notes).
 The only significant change in its lifetime was a change to make the hash of an object that of the object's sorted vector-clock, not of the value, which improved the performance of AAE for larger object sizes.
 The motivation for updating AAE and adding a next generation AAE solution (referred to as Tictac AAE), was not driven by necessity due to any significant flaws.
 However, an update to AAE still has the potential to offer the following benefits:

-- Provide an under-pinnning for a [NextGenRepl](../docs/NextGenREPL.md) solution for full-sync replication.
+- Provide foundations for a [NextGenRepl](../docs/NextGenREPL.md) solution for full-sync replication.
 Previously a full-sync AAE replication feature was added to riak_repl, but it was never formally supported for production use.
 There were reliability issues associated with locks, and a lack of flexibility for supporting partial replication strategies (e.g. per-bucket).
 A new AAE feature was required to support a [more flexible full-sync AAE feature](../docs/NextGenREPL.md).

 - Have an AAE solution that re-used existing vnode key-stores (as found in the leveled backend), rather than needing to maintain parallel keystores.